Winter Doctoral Conference

 - knowledge of specialised methods (e.g. modules from the Faculty of Mathematics)

 - inter-disciplinary awareness, which inspires great research questions

 With the permission of the lecturer, you’ll be entitled to attend lecture series from nearly all of the University’s degree programmes.
 These range from economics, finance and social science programmes to lectures on astronomy, medieval history and nanotechnology.

 Our students often value the opportunity to undertake research visits at other leading business schools.
 Recent research stays have included the University of Michigan, Cornell University, Northwestern University, UCLA, the University of Alberta, the University of Chicago, McGill University and Yale School of Management.

 The Experimental Laboratory

 The Experimental Laboratory is a dedicated space where you can run your own psychology and behavioural economics experiments.
 The lab contains 21 computers equipped with experimental software, including z-Tree (Zurich Toolbox for Readymade Economic Experiments), which allows both stand-alone and networked experiments.

 At the lab, you’ll have access to a subject pool database and an online recruitment system, which allows you to filter participants based on different characteristics.

-We also offer free, one-to-one training that focuses on aspects of voice projection, intonation and confidence, and you can book up to three one-hour sessions per year on days when the trainer is on-site.
+We provide a “Presence, Voice and Delivery” workshop for all PhDs.
+We also offer free, one-to-one training that focuses on aspects of voice projection, intonation and confidence, and you can book up to three one-hour sessions per year.

 We offer a presentation skills workshop for PhD students to help them prepare for their first year report, as well as funding for students wishing to take language or software training (if approved by their supervisor).
 The University of Cambridge also offers a comprehensive range of free researcher development courses that you can sign up for, including on presentation, negotiation and supervision skills.